Kuuuube/rxhddt/README.md

 ## Downloads

-Downloads with are available in [Releases](https://github.com/Kuuuube/rxhddt/releases).
+Downloads are available in [Releases](https://github.com/Kuuuube/rxhddt/releases).

 ## How it works